 Final Deliverables: Screens

-Designed with both user personas and target audiences in mind, my UI interface was crafted to ensure clear hierarchy, smooth navigation, and simple task flows that help people reach their goals with ease.
+Designed with both user personas and target audiences in mind, my UI interface ensures clear hierarchy, smooth navigation, and simple task flows that help people reach their goals with ease.

 The onboarding flow (shown to the left) guides both user groups through personalized paths, setting them up for success and reflecting Crateful’s playful, explorative spirit.